-Many families from across the United States recently experienced devastating loss, as the end of December 2015 delivered weather conditions that produced white-out blizzards and damaging tornadoes.
-Not far from our home, neighborhoods were destroyed by an E4 Tornado in Dallas County, Texas.
+Many families from across the United States experience devastating losses from weather conditions that produce white-out blizzards and damaging tornadoes.
+I remember one year, not far from our home, when neighborhoods were destroyed by an E4 Tornado in Dallas County, Texas.

 We see a great example lived out for us through the early church, "All the believers were together and had everything in common.
 Selling their possessions and goods, they gave to anyone as he had need.
 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts."
 (Acts.
 2:44-46)

 As you reflect on what type of legacy of giving you are living out in your home I have outlined below five Giving Personalities to help you analyze where your family currently is in the area of financial giving.

 1. Pocket Change – The person who gives out of their pocket based on impulsiveness or emotion.
 Giving a few dollars spontaneously at church or a charity event for the purpose of feeling personal satisfaction for doing good for another.
 Giving out of what is convenient and available at the moment also known as impulse giving.

 2. Intentional – The person who gives for self-serving purposes; expecting, in exchange for their gift, to receive accolades or a tax deduction.
 What they receive is much more important than the reason they are giving.